material-motion/material-motion/specifications/runtime.md

 ## Purpose

-The purpose of this Runtime is to unify the expression of different types of motion and interaction.
+The purpose of this Runtime is to coordinate the expression of different types of motion and interaction.
 A Runtime is a layer of abstraction between the application engineer and the systems of fulfillment that exist on a given platform.

 ## Overview